 DO NOT drive up, down or across inclines that have water, ice, oil or any other slippery substance on the surface.
 Failure to note the above conditions could cause loss of control.

-DO NOT attempt to drive over kerbs or obstacles more than 45mm.
-Disregarding this warning could cause the mobility scooter to tip resulting in possible body harm.
+DO NOT attempt to drive over kerbs or obstacles in excess of 45mm.
+Disregarding this warning could cause the mobility scooter to tip resulting in possible bodily harm.